-In this longitudinal birth cohort study, we measured concentrations of a complete set of heavy metals on maternal urine samples collected at 12th and 32th weeks of pregnancy: cobalt, cupper, arsenic, cadmium, antimony, thallium and lead.
-Concentrations for most of metals were statistically different between both stages.
+In this longitudinal birth cohort study, we measured concentrations of a large set of heavy metals on maternal urine samples collected at 12th and 32th weeks of pregnancy: cobalt, cupper, arsenic, cadmium, antimony, thallium and lead.
+Concentrations of most of metals were statistically different between both stages.
 Nevertheless, correlations of all metals between first and third trimester are significant, likely reflecting the absence of major changes in metal exposure along pregnancy.
-Most of the metals measured showed concentrations which are similar to those reported in previous and actual studies worldwide, especially from non-contaminated sites (Benes et al. 2002; Komaromy-Hiller et al. 2000).
+Most of the metals measured showed concentrations which are similar to those reported in previous and current studies worldwide, especially from non-contaminated sites (Benes et al. 2002; Komaromy-Hiller et al. 2000).
 However, it is important to remark that the effect of lead withdrawal from gasoline was clearly observed when comparing our concentrations with those reported for Italian population during the last eighties (Minoia et al. 1990).

 The neurotoxic effects of high levels of lead exposure on the developing brain have been extensively reported in the past decades (Grandjean and Landrigan 2006).
 Since lead is a ubiquitous pollutant in the ecosystem, efforts to reduce exposure have been applied.
 Despite of this reduction in the levels, lead is still considered a primary environmental hazard on child health (Costa et al. 2004).
 Some authors have stated that “no level of lead exposure appears to be 'safe' and even the current 'low' levels of exposure in children are associated with neurodevelopmental deficits” (Bellinger 2008b).
 There are recent evidences about the negative effect of prenatal exposure to very low-levels of lead on cognitive development during childhood (Jedrychowski et al. 2009; Schnaas et al. 2006).
-In the present study, we observed a negative effect on general cognitive scale for those children prenatally exposed to the highest levels of lead.
+In the present study, we observed a negative effect on general cognitive scale for those children prenatally exposed to high levels of lead.
 These deleterious effects seem to be particularly important during the third trimester of pregnancy exposure.
 These results are not in accordance with a previous study in that the authors reported a greater negative effect for the levels of lead in the first trimester than second or third trimester levels (Hu et al. 2006).
 They hypothesized that lead could affect the neural differentiation process which is primarily a first-trimester event.
 However, our findings seem to be pointed out that lead exposure could specially affects other critical processes of brain development which are markedly important during the second and third trimesters such as myelination and synaptogenesis (Johnston and Goldstein 1998; Mendola et al. 2002).
 Our results support the results of a cohort study in Mexico in which the authors found that exposure to lead during the third trimester of pregnancy may produce “lasting and possibly permanent effects” because this period may constitute a critical period for subsequent intellectual child development (Schnaas et al. 2006).